 Workstream 1: Improving national data and official statistics

 This workstream emerges from an identified need for better data at the country level, including from censuses, administrative data systems, and surveys.
 Most importantly, there is a vital need for clear professional/technical norms for national statistics offices to use in producing official statistics on stateless persons.
-The principal aim of this workstream is therefore to prepare a comprehensive set of International Recommendations on Statelessness Statistics for ultimate adoption by the UN Statistical Commission in 2022.
+The principal aim of this workstream is therefore to enable EGRIS to prepare a comprehensive set of International Recommendations on Statelessness Statistics for ultimate adoption by the UN Statistical Commission in 2023.
 This will result in official statistical standards and technical guidance on the collection, synthesis, estimation, analysis, coordination, and dissemination of data and statistics on stateless persons.
-The methodology of this workstream will involve bringing together a group of national level and other experts to develop statistical recommendations on the production of statelessness statistics, including guidance on data collection, indicator development, and analysis.
+The methodology of this workstream will involve bringing together, under the umbrella of EGRIS, a group of national level and other experts to develop statistical recommendations on the production of statelessness statistics, including guidance on data collection, indicator development, and analysis.
 The work will involve country consultations to enhance understanding, cooperation, and improvement of national, regional, and global reporting on stateless persons and persons at risk of statelessness.
 Those engaged in this workstream will be technical experts from national statistical systems at the country level as well as representatives from international and regional organizations with a mandate for population data collection and statelessness.
 This work will be subject to a peer review process and a global consultation on the draft International Recommendations on Statelessness Statistics, which will offer the opportunity for further NSOs to review the recommendations.

 Workstream 2: Improving statelessness estimates